-- employee-related expenses, including salaries, benefits, travel and stock-based compensation expense; - expenses incurred under agreements with CROs and clinical sites that conduct our clinical studies; - costs of acquiring, developing, and manufacturing clinical study materials; - facilities, depreciation, and other expenses, which include direct and allocated expenses for rent and maintenance of facilities, information technology, insurance, and other supplies; - costs associated with our research platform and preclinical activities; - · costs associated with our regulatory, quality assurance and quality control operations; and - amortization of intangible assets.
+- employee-related expenses, including salaries, benefits, travel and stock-based compensation expense; - expenses incurred under agreements with CROs and clinical sites that conduct our clinical studies; - costs of acquiring, developing, and manufacturing clinical study materials;

+- reimbursable costs to our partners for collaborative activities; - facilities, depreciation, and other expenses, which include direct and allocated expenses for rent and maintenance of facilities, information technology, insurance, and other supplies in support of research and development activities; - · costs associated with our research platform and preclinical activities; - · costs associated with our regulatory, quality assurance and quality control operations; and - amortization of intangible assets.

 Research and development costs are expensed as incurred.
 Costs for certain development activities are recognized based on an evaluation of the progress to completion of specific tasks using information and data provided to us by our vendors and our clinical sites.
 We cannot determine with certainty the duration and completion costs of the current or future clinical studies of our product candidates or if, when, or to what extent we will generate revenues from the commercialization and sale of any of our product candidates that obtain regulatory approval.
 We may never succeed in achieving regulatory approval for any of our product candidates.
-The duration, costs, and timing of clinical studies and development of our product candidates will depend on a variety of factors, including:
+The duration, costs, and timing of clinical studies and development of our product candidates will depend on a variety of factors, any of which could mean a significant change in the costs and timing associated with the development of our product candidates including:

-- the scope, rate of progress, and expense of our ongoing as well as any additional clinical studies and other research and development activities we undertake; - future clinical study results; - · uncertainties in clinical study enrollment rates; - · changing standards for regulatory approval; and - · the timing and receipt of any regulatory approvals.
+- the scope, rate of progress, and expense of our ongoing as well as any additional clinical studies and other research and development activities we undertake; - future clinical study results; - uncertainties in clinical study enrollment rates; - · changing standards for regulatory approval; and - the timing and receipt of any regulatory approvals.